 Driving around town, I see lots of palm trees that have been incorrectly pruned, some have even been topped.
 Topping is the term used for when you cut the top off a palm tree.

 A palm tree will not grow once the top has been cut off.
 They are what is known as a monocotyledon plant which makes them more closely related to grass or flowering plants than trees.

 If you cut the bud off a plant before it flowers, it can no longer produce a flower.
 Palm trees work in a similar way with their leaves (fronds) are part of an ever flowering bud.
 If you remove it, the palm tree will not continue to grow.
 The stump will dry out and die.

 This is one question that fascinates me personally about Palm trees.
-Do they just keep growing until they die or do they stop growing after living a particular number of years?
+Do they just keep growing until they die, or do they stop growing after a particular number of years?

-Palm trees generally grow in tropical/ subtropical and warm temperate regions, hence you can expect them to grow pretty tall because of the perfect environment in which they can thrive.
-But, it is important to note that palm trees come in various shapes, sizes and heights.
-Palm trees come in about 2600 different sub-species, so depending on the type of palm, their height at maturity can vary greatly.
-Some commonly found palm trees include; Date Palm, Mexican Fan Palm, and Coconut palm, which usually form the canopy in forest.
+Palm trees generally grow in tropical/subtropical and warm temperate regions.
+Hence you can expect them to grow pretty tall because of the perfect environment in which they can thrive.
+But, it is important to note that palm trees come in various shapes, sizes, and heights.
+Palm trees come in about 2600 different sub-species, so their height at maturity can vary greatly depending on the type of palm.
+Some commonly found palm trees include; Date Palm, Mexican Fan Palm, and Coconut palm, which usually form the canopy of the forest.

-Generally Palm trees live between 40 and 90 years, again depending on the species.
-The Mexican fan Palm for example can live for up to 100 years when in ideal conditions.
-Palm trees also range in height between 65 feet to 180 feet, although some palm trees, like the wax palm can tower up over 200 feet.
+Generally, Palm trees live between 40 and 90 years, depending on the species.
+The Mexican fan Palm, for example, can live for up to 100 years in ideal conditions.
+Palm trees also range in height between 65 feet to 180 feet, although some palm trees, like the wax palm, can tower up to over 200 feet.